 Bare root season is now in full swing.
 We have our fruit trees in stock now and are selling briskly.
 Bare root shade trees will be in within a couple of weeks and a few more miscellaneous fruit trees.
-We will also have some bare root lilacs available in a couple of weeks.
-Bare root berries, and vegetables such as artichokes and asparagus are also available now.
-Blueberries, figs, and pomegranates in pots are in as well.
+Blueberries, cane berries, figs, and pomegranates in pots are in as well.

-Most standard sized fruit trees are $22.00 and most semi-dwarf fruit trees are $25.00.
+Most standard sized fruit trees and semi-dwarf fruit trees are $26.00.
 There are exceptions.
 Complete price lists for bare root fruit trees and bare root shade trees are available at the nursery or via email by request.

 Bare root season goes now through the end of February.
 The selection of fruit trees is very large, but don’t wait till the end of the season to shop.
 Once a variety is sold out, it is gone until next year’s bare root season.
 At the end of February, the trees that are left, which should be few, are potted up and sold later in the year and the price is higher after we pot them.